dcragusa/PythonMorsels/alias/alias.md

 # alias

-This week I'd like you to create a callable helper utility, called alias, for making classes with attributes that act as "aliases" to other attributes.
+This week I'd like you to create a callable helper utility, called `alias`, for making classes with attributes that act as "aliases" to other attributes.
 The alias callable should work like this:

     class DataRecord:
         title = alias('serial')